How to respond to bad reviews

 Be professional and don’t personally react.

 After acknowledging the problem, offer to discuss the matter off-line, out of public view.
 Provide an email or contact details so you can hopefully resolve the matter.

 Take action on fake reviews

-If you know a review is fake or misleading report it and request that it be moved.
+If you know a review is fake or misleading, report it and request that it be removed.

 Manage online reviews